ericwlange/AndroidJSCore/README.md

 `--disable-jit` will disable just-in-time compilation for all architectures.
 Currently, it is disabled by default for `armeabi` and `mips` because they will not even compile, and it is turned off for `armeabi-v7a` because it causes the app to crash on load.
-In subsequent releases, I will try to get this to work.
+In subsequent releases, I will try to get `armeabi-v7a` to work.
 This should theoretically significantly improve the speed of JavaScript execution, and is currently enabled by default for `x86` and the 64-bit arches.